salesforcecli/plugin-trust/messages/verify.md

 # InstallConfirmation

-This plugin is not signed by Salesforce.
+This plugin isn't signed by Salesforce.
 Only install the plugin if you trust its creator.
-Continue installation?,
+Do you want to continue the installation?,

 # SuggestAllowList